JNP-Solutions/Slacken/README.md

 While the build process is running, the Spark UI may be inspected at [http://localhost:4040](http://localhost:4040) if the process is running locally.

-More help: `./submit-slacken2.sh --help`
+More help: `./slacken.sh --help`

 #### Minimal demo data

-For testing purposes, as an alternative to using kraken2-build above, a minimal demo library is available in Amazon S3 at `s3://jnp-public/slackenTestLib`.
+For technical testing purposes, as an alternative to using kraken2-build above, a minimal demo library is available in Amazon S3 at `s3://jnp-public/slackenTestLib`.
 This is a small random selection of bacterial genomes.

 To build the demo library in the location `/tmp/library`:

 ```
-./submit-slacken2.sh -k 35 -m 31 -t slackenTestLib/taxonomy taxonIndex /tmp/library \
+./slacken.sh -k 35 -m 31 -t slackenTestLib/taxonomy taxonIndex /tmp/library \
     build -l slackenTestLib
 ```